karthik1718php/ticket-support-system/README.md

 ## Create ticket form, ticket list page, Remarks form

-Ticket Submission: Authenticated users should be able to submit new tickets and view a list of their submitted tickets.
+Authenticated users should be able to submit new tickets and view a list of their submitted tickets.

 ## Implement Frontend/backend Validation for ticket submission form.

-Jquery validation
+Jquery form validation for frontend validation

+Create request class for backend validation

 ## Role based access control